AnushkaYadav52/Task-Manager/README.md

-🗂️ Task-Manager
+# 🗂️ Task-Manager

-Task-Manager is a console-based program to manage tasks efficiently, with features for adding, completing, and removing entries.
-It implements **file I/O** for persistent storage, ensuring your tasks are saved between sessions.
+Task-Manager is a **console-based program** designed to help users efficiently manage tasks.
+It allows adding, completing, and removing entries, while implementing **file I/O** for persistent storage.
+The program ensures your tasks are saved between sessions and enhances usability with deadline tracking and color-coded output.

-📌 Features
+## 📌 Core Functionality

-- Add, complete, and remove tasks easily
+Task-Manager focuses on providing a simple yet effective way to manage daily tasks:

-- Persistent storage via file I/O
+- **Add tasks** with descriptions and deadlines
-- Color-coded output for better readability
+- **Complete tasks** and mark them as done
-- Deadline tracking for better planning
+- **Remove tasks** that are no longer needed
-- Simple console-based interface with future GUI/UX improvements planned
+- **Persistent storage** via file I/O to save tasks across sessions

-💡 Usage
+- **Color-coded output** for quick visual cues

-Run the program and follow the console prompts to manage your tasks.
-The program updates the task file automatically to keep your data consistent and up-to-date.
+## 🔹 Features

-🚀 Future Improvements
+- **Console-based interface** for lightweight operation

-- Enhanced user interface with graphical elements
+- **Deadline tracking** to keep priorities clear
-- Advanced task sorting and filtering
+- **Enhanced usability** with organized task display
-- Notifications and reminders for deadlines
+- **Future improvements planned**: advanced sorting, filtering, and a graphical interface